kunalkathuria/SVXplorer/README.md

 A good check to see if the tool is working properly is to give it as input the test BAM files in the sv_caller/data/bams/test folder and check if the resulting bedpe files found in the sv_caller/results/text folder are identical with those contained in the sv_caller/results/test folder.
 So, first run the code with all default parameter values thus from the sv_caller/src folder:

-./run_sv_caller.sh -a ../data/bams/test/test_target_pe.bam -b ../data/bams/test/test_target_pe.ns.bam -r ../data/bams/test/test_target_splitters.ns.bam -z ../data/bams/test/discordants.bam -A 1 E 0
+./run_sv_caller.sh -a ../data/bams/test/test_1k.bam -b ../data/bams/test/test_1k.ns.bam -r ../data/bams/test/test_1k_splitters.ns.bam -z ../data/bams/test/discordants.bam -A 1 -E 0

 Then, ascertain that the 4 bedpe files in sv_caller/results/test match the respective ones just created in sv_caller/results/text (there should be 2 non-empty ones: deletions.bedpe and tandemDuplications.bedpe).
 If this is not the case, please recheck all the paths and checkout the master branch from GitHub again if necessary.